 An individual treatment plan is developed with your physician and counselors to facilitate successful treatment.
 Patients in the program receive a high level of professional support to remain free from opioids and other substances.
 Psychiatrists are available to treat patients that may have additional mental health conditions to provide the best chance of success.
 All patients also receive individual and group therapy.
 Each patient's progress is closely monitored and the patient is asked to attend group or individual sessions to receive closer supervision.

-Treatment at Denver Health for opiate and narcotic dependence includes:
+Treatment at Denver Health for opioid use disorder includes:

 - Individual and group counseling

 - Urine testing